montehurd/mediawiki-quickstart/README.md

 #### Core

-- List all core and extension test files and tests, can be used to customize the file and test parameters in the `run_selenium_tests` examples below
+- List all core and extension test files and tests, can be used to customize the file and test parameters in the `run_selenium_tests` examples below.

 ```bash
 ./list_selenium_tests
 ```

-- Run a MediaWiki core test
+- Run a MediaWiki core test.

 ```bash
 ./run_selenium_tests "tests/selenium/specs/page.js" "should be creatable"
 ```

-- Run all tests in a specific MediaWiki core test file
+- Run all tests in a specific MediaWiki core test file.

 ```bash
 ./run_selenium_tests "tests/selenium/specs/page.js" ".*"
 ```

-- Run all MediaWiki core tests
+- Run all MediaWiki core tests.

 ```bash
 ./run_selenium_tests
 ```

-    or
+- Run all MediaWiki core tests.

 ```bash
 ./run_selenium_tests "tests/selenium/specs/**/*.js" ".*"